 Internships with the Latin American Program

-This internship is designed to provide the individuals selected with the opportunity for practical experience in an environment that successfully mixes academic study with public policy.
-Interns will gain valuable experience in a variety of projects such as conference organization, library and Internet research, assistance with the preparation of publications, and administrative assignments in support of Center activities.
-Internships also provide opportunities to attend events within the Woodrow Wilson Center and around Washington.
-This is a paid internship.
+The Latin American Program (LAP) seeks an intern(s) to provide general administrative and research support.
+This intern will gain valuable experience in a variety of projects such as conference organization, library and Internet research, assistance with the preparation of publications, and administrative assignments (data entry, proofreading, website management, event planning) in support of Center activities.
+Internships also provide opportunities to attend events within the Wilson Center and around Washington.
+Please note that this is an paid internship.

 The Immigration Reform and Control Act of 1986 requires employers to hire only individuals who are eligible to work in the United States.
 An individual selected for a paid internship will be expected to present proper evidence establishing employability prior to being appointed.